Top 59 Candlestick Patterns Every Trader Must Know

 Why Foreign Exchange (FX) candles are different from regular markets’ candles

 The foreign exchange (FX) market, with its round-the-clock trading, presents unique candlestick formations.
-Unlike stock markets that close daily, the continuous operation of the FX market means that its candlestick patterns reflect a more global perspective, incorporating price actions from various time zones.
+Unlike stock markets that close daily, the continuous operation of the FX market means that its candle patterns reflect a more global perspective, incorporating price actions from various time zones.
 This aspect is crucial for traders using candlestick chart patterns and share market candle charts to understand the nuances of currency market movements.

 Investing based on candlestick patterns